Investing for K–12 goals

-- If you prefer an all-in-one choice with a mix of investments, consider one of the plan's multi-fund individual portfolios.
-See the plan's Program Description for an overview of each portfolio along with the asset allocations of the underlying investments.
+- If you prefer an all-in-one choice with a mix of investments, consider one of the plan's multi-fund individual portfolios that best aligns with your risk tolerance – and when you’ll need the money to pay education expenses.

 - If you'd like to build your own portfolio, select from the plan's individual portfolios to create the asset allocation you're comfortable with.
 The individual options cover all major asset classes—stocks, bonds, and short-term reserves.

 To learn more about your options click here for the Prices and Performance